-Further regulatory guidance is expected to be released soon.
-In this context, it is worth noting that in July 2023, the European Banking Authority (EBA) published a public consultation on its Draft Guidelines on the establishment and maintenance of national lists or registers of credit servicers under the Credit Servicer Directive.
+First regulatory guidance was released in December 2023 by BaFin and the European Banking Authority ("EBA") and is expected to be continuously supplemented in the future.
+In this context, it is worth noting that in July 2023, EBA published a public consultation on its Draft Guidelines on the establishment and maintenance of national lists or registers of credit servicers under the Credit Servicer Directive.